Updates, commentary, training and advice on immigration and asylum law

 - Downloadable CPD certificates

-The material is drawn from the October 2015 blog posts on Free Movement.
+The material is all drawn from the October 2016 blog posts on Free Movement.

 If you listen to podcasts on your mobile phone, you can subscribe for free via iTunes here, Stitcher here or point your podcast player to podcast feed for Free Movement.
 Using a mobile device and subscribing has the advantage that each new podcast can be automatically downloaded for listening to on the go.